Skip to content

 1. Load the call — skip if no contact_id or no transcription

-2. Load the contact — skip if already enriched (either name field is non-empty)
+2. Load the contact — skip if not a stub (see below)

-3. Send transcription to GPT-5 with structured output to extract:
+3. Send transcription to AI with structured output to extract caller details (name, email, company, job title, language, timezone, gender, pipeline stage)

 All endpoints require an authenticated session.